ai-graphic/Graphic-so/README.md

 ## Overview 🔭

-**graphic.so** is an advanced no-code automation platform that simplifies complex workflows through seamless AI integration.
-It enables users to effortlessly build sophisticated automation systems by combining AI models like OpenAI, Claude, and Flux, thereby boosting efficiency and productivity in diverse applications.
+**graphic.so** is a no-code automation platform that enables users to effortlessly build multi-media workflows by combining AI nodes like OpenAI, Claude, and Flux, lumalabs, stabel-diffusion, etc.

+### key-features ⚡

+- **No-Code Tool**: Easily create complex automations without writing a single line of code.
+- **AI Integration**: Seamlessly integrate with many AI models to enhance functionality.
+- **Customizable Workflows**: Tailor workflows to meet the specific needs of your processes.
+- **User-Friendly Interface**: A clean, intuitive interface that makes automation accessible to everyone.

 ## Table of Contents